ltgcgo/docs/src/ditzy/binfmt.md

 >
 > No responses are needed for jumps.

 Sends a junk frame.
 The receiving end should ignore jump messages.
+Useful to implement noise.

 #### `4`: Full payload send
 > Can be initiated bidirectionally.